- Warning: Late repayments can cause you serious money problems. For help, contact the Money Advice Service.

 What else do I need to know?

 When you join, you’ll be offered the option to sign up to a free trial of Flava Benefits, which you can cancel at any time.
 You don’t have to sign up to this – you can choose to skip it.
-Flava Benefits offers various discounts and free delivery, but it’s worth noting that after the free trial, the price will be £14.99 for the first month and then £4.99 a month.
+Flava Benefits offers various discounts and free delivery, but it’s worth noting that after the free trial, the price will be £29.99 for the first month and then £7.99 a month.
+We’ve had feedback from shoppers who weren’t aware they were signing up for this subscription.
+It’s worth noting that you can choose a basic account, or, if you opt for the free trial, you can cancel before the 14 day trial is up (always worth putting a note in the diary with a reminder).

 Features of shopping with Flava